sile/efmt/README.md

 Limitations
 -----------

-TODO (e.g., broken forms in an unreachable `-if.` branch, parse-transform)
+TODO (e.g., broken forms in an unreachable `-if.` branch, parse-transform, UTF-8 files only)